maxtkc/mvths-wiki/docs/019a-voltage-dividers.rst

 Exercise
 ~~~~~~~~

 For the examples below, use Ohms law to determine the voltage at the point between each of the two resistors.
+Round your answers to 1/1000 i.e. milli amps and milli volts.

 #.
 Step one: Determine the current flowing through each of the circuits using Ohms law.
 Remember that you can add two resistors in series for a single value.
 For example, a 520 ohm and 1000 ohm resistor in series would be equivalent to a single 1520 ohm resistor.